Our Partners

 MHA Nation is the home of Three Affiliated Tribes, the Mandan, Hidatsa, and Arikara, and is located along the Missouri River.
 MHA has approximately 13,000 enrolled members with nearly 4,500 living on the tribal lands.

-Turtle Mountain Band of Chippewa Indians is home to the Anishinabe people in northern North Dakota with land holdings in Montana, South Dakota and other areas of North Dakota.
+Turtle Mountain Band of Chippewa Indians is home to the Anishinaabe people in northern North Dakota with land holdings in Montana, South Dakota and other areas of North Dakota.
 Turtle Mountain has approximately 31,000 enrolled members with 16,500 living near Roulette.

 Spirit Lake is home to the Sisseton Wahpeton Sioux in east central North Dakota.
 There are approximately 7,256 enrolled members with 6223 living in or near Spirit Lake.